ultraleap/XR-Keyboard/README.md

 - Image used for the key
 - Text Mesh
-- Interaction Button colour
+- Interaction Button colour (`SimpleInteractionGlowImage`)
-- Interaction Glow colour
+- Interaction Glow colour (`SimpleInteractionGlowImage`)
 - Sound Effects (`InteractionButtonSounds`)

 In addition to this you can change the shadow design by changing the `DefaultShadow` prefab.

-Once happy with your new design, select your panel & press `Regenerate Keyboard` to generate a new keyboard prefab with your new design.
-You can choose for this to overwrite the current prefab you're working on by setting the `Over Write Prefab` option to **true**.
+Once happy with your new design, select your panel & press `Regenerate Keyboard` to generate a new keyboard panel prefab with your new design.
+You can choose for this to overwrite the current keyboard prefab you're working on by setting the `Over Write Prefab` option to **true**.

 If you choose to use a new key or shadow prefab, you must update the prefab fields on the AlphaNumeric, Symbols and AccentKeys panels to reference your new prefab.